by Employer Pass, on May 19, 2021 9:12:00 AM

 - Newly hired employees must provide social security number

-- Any list B document must contain a photograph
+- Any List B document must contain a photograph

 - Certain documentation must be photocopied for E-Verify photo matching